dushimsam/GSoC-22/README.md

 **i.
 DELETE GROUP PAGE**

 Created the Delete group page to avail the user to delete a particular group.
-I developed the page in the REACT Js and the useful components for the page such as the POP-UP modal.
+I developed the page in the REACT Js and the useful components for the page such as the POPUP modal.
 This UI work was also proceded by integrating the page to the REST-APIs to make it more dynammic.

 ![image](https://user-images.githubusercontent.com/66276301/188789526-a496d990-6fe2-4109-a862-2452fa32a527.png)